nlesc-nano/ceiba/paper/paper.md

  * query some available data
  * perform administrative tasks on the database

-Notice that in order to keep the data safe, it is required that users login with the database.
+Notice that in order to keep the data safe, it is required that users login with the Ceiba web service.
-Managing and implementing

-Jobs are created by.. the example section will ilustrate how this proccess is carried out.

-The server allows to handle client request, validate the request against a schema, connect to the database and return the data to the client. **Need to write that a bit better.**

-**HOW DO WE CREATE THE DATABASE**
-**Where is the database stored**
-**definition of the jobs etc ...**

-After authentication (`Login`), users can request through the command line interface instruction to compute new data points (`Compute`).
-This will return specifications to run simulations required for new data points in the database.
-This therefore ensure that two users do not compute the same datapoint, saving computational ressources and human time.
-The job files returned by the CLI can be executed either locally or on the ressources of their choice (cluster/cloud etc...).
-Once the calculations complete, users can easily upload the results of these calculations (and their metadata) in the central database (`Add`, `Report`).
-Users can also simply retrieve datapoints from the data base (`query`).
+Since managing our own authentication system takes considerable time and resources, we use the GitHub authentication system [@authentication] to authenticate users on behalf of the Ceiba Web service.
+Users just need to have a GitHub account and request a personal access token [@token].

+Once the user has authenticated with the web service, she can add new jobs by calling the client (`ceibacli add`) with a YAML input file specifying the parameters to run the simulation.
+Similarly, the user can request through the command line interface the parameters to compute new data points (`ceibacli compute`).
+This last command, will fetch the parameters to run a specific calculation and will feed those parameters to the executable provided by the user, as part of the input for `compute` command.
+Finally, the client will run the job locally or on the ressources specified by the user (cluster/cloud etc.).
+Notice that when a user request to compute a job, that job is not longer available for other users and will remain in a "reserved" state until its corresponding results are reported or a given amount of time has passed without receiving the results.
+This reservation mechanism ensures that two users do not compute the same datapoint, saving computational ressources and human time.

+Having run the jobs, the user can easily upload (`ceibacli report`) the results and their metadata in the central database.
+Also, at all times the user can retrieve available datapoints from the database (`ceibacli query`).
+The example section will provide a hands-on ilustration of the aforementioned actions.

 ![Diagram representing the Ceiba architecture.\label{fig:architecture}](architecture.jpg){ width=90% }